 Delta Faucet Review | “ToucH2O” Automatic Touch-on Technology

-Update: March, 2012: The Delta faucet described in our review continues to perform flawlessly in our kitchen installation after more than two years on the job.
+Update: January, 2015: The Delta faucet described in our review continues to perform flawlessly in our kitchen installation after more than five years on the job.
 Before buying this model, however, we recommend that you read the comments below.
 We would like to point out that most of the time, comment reviews tend towards the negative, because people tend to search for information about a product when it isn’t working properly.
 However, the opinions below represent what we think is a significant set of issues that may give the average consumer pause about this faucet.
 The remainder of this article is our original review.

 Every now and then a truly innovative technology comes along and makes life better.
 You know… like the remote control, or the dishwasher, or stain-resistant carpet.